Renewable Energy Primer

 - The emerging technologies that will propel Renewable Energy over the next five to ten years

-- The best and worst Renewable Energy projects – what made them good, what made them bad
+- Good and bad Renewable Energy projects – what made them good, what made them bad

 - The role of government and private investment in Renewable Energy

-- Why Renewable Energy will largely replace fossil fuels
+- Why Renewable Energy will replace fossil fuels

 - The Global Imperatives that drive Renewable Energy